 After just three months of juggling three huge responsibilities, she ended up in the hospital due to over-fatigue.
 And that’s when she shared with us what she was going through.

-Their main dilemma was, her parents were having trouble making both ends meet.
+Their main dilemma was, that her parents were having trouble making both ends meet.
 The piling cost of their mortgage was left unpaid for a few months.
 And then add to that the cost of raising a lot of children.

 Whenever I remember her story, it makes me feel proud of her.
-I do admire the courage of my friend to step-up and help her family and her siblings.
+I do admire the courage of my friend to step up and help her family and her siblings.
 However, it did cost her a lot ( A LOT).

 In our society, I’m sure that she’s not the only one who went through this kind of situation.
 A few years back, I also found myself in a similar situation wherein I had to work multiple shifts just to be able to pay off the debt of my parents.
 I also helped send my younger siblings to school.

-We have to remind ourselves that although it is important to help them now, it is more important that we keep ourselves healthy so we could help our families for a longer period of time.
+We have to remind ourselves that although it is important to help them now, it is more important that we keep ourselves healthy so we can help our families for a longer period of time.

 Here are 10 reasons why sleep and rest help you achieve your goals.